jyelland/rasilab_reach_2024/project_workflow.md

 # Workflow and documentation

 ## 06/26/2023 - 06/28/2023
 - Learn version control via git/github
+  -	Create github and slack accounts so you can get added to the Subramaniam lab’s Slack group and Github groups
+  -	Learn how the command line/terminal works
+  -	Install github on our computers using the command line
+  -	Go over the basics of version control
 - Learn Markdown
 - Get familiarized with VSCode, which we will use to take notes in Markdown and eventually to code Jupyter notebooks
 - Read about CRISPR technologies